Dean's Scholars Program

 General Program Schedule

-Junior Spring Semester – Scholars take a 1-credit seminar where they refine their project proposals, prepare data collection materials, and obtain approval through GW’s Institutional Review Board before conducting their research.
+Junior Spring Semester – Scholars take IAFF 3190 Dean's Scholars Research Design Seminar 3-credit seminar where they design and refine their project proposals, prepare data collection materials, and obtain approval through GW’s Institutional Review Board before conducting their research.

-Junior Summer Semester – Scholars conduct their fieldwork and begin data analysis.
+Junior Summer Semester – Scholars conduct their data collection, fieldwork and begin data analysis.

-Senior Fall Semester – Scholars take a 3-credit WID course where they analyze their data and write-up their research papers.
-Most fellowship applications will be due during this semester.
+Senior Fall Semester – Scholars take IAFF 3193W ESIA Dean’s Scholars Seminar, a 3-credit WID course where they analyze their data and write-up their research papers.
+Most fellowship applications are due during this semester.

-Senior Spring Semester – Scholars will present their research at conferences, submit their revised papers to peer-reviewed journals, and finish any fellowship applications during this semester.
-Scholars can take an optional 1-credit course to support them in presenting and publishing their research.
+Senior Spring Semester – While there are no program requirements during this semester, scholars often independently present their research at conferences, submit their revised papers to peer-reviewed journals, and finish any fellowship applications during this semester.
+Program faculty offer guidance and mentorship to assist scholars in pursuing these goals.

 For a more detailed breakdown of the program schedule, please visit the Dean’s Scholars Curriculum page.